DevHoot/gatsby-casper/src/content/build-a-react-graphql-app-with-apollo-client-powered-by-hasura-engine.md

 Now go to the hasura engine project dashboard on heroku and navigate to settings.
 Here add a new field of `HASURA_GRAPHQL_AUTH_HOOK` and in it's value type `url-of-your-webhook-that-you-copied/auth0/webhook` then click add.

 There's one more thing to note here, that using a webhook on hasura engine for access control requires, an `access-key` to be setup.
-So in the config vars add another field `HASURA_GRAPHQL_ACCESS_KEY` and give it any value which you can remember, say `mysecretkey` :no_mouth: then hit add.
+So in the config vars add another field `HASURA_GRAPHQL_ACCESS_KEY` and give it any value which you can remember, say `mysecretkey` then hit add.
 Okay now you're all setup.

 ![hasura config vars](https://i.imgur.com/W33Fk0c.png)